 The outcomes of the variety and germplasm development programs have been significant in all agronomic crops produced in the state and have greatly benefited the clientele we serve and stakeholders that provided input to the process.
 The OAES is extremely pleased with the accomplishments in the plant variety and germplasm development programs and expects continued success in the future.
-It is imperative that plant variety and germplasm development programs progress using conventional and biologically enhanced techniques as rapidly as possible to meet the growing needs of the clientele we serve.

-Total federal formula fund expenditures (Hatch) for this effort during the reporting period were \$212,295 and the contributions were a result of the input from 6.4 FTE's.
-State appropriated funds, industry, commodity groups and associations, and grants and contracts have contributed more than 15 fold to the federal effort in the total plant variety and germplasm development program.
+It is imperative that plant variety and germplasm development programs development programs progress using conventional and biologically enhanced techniques as rapidly as possible to meet the growing needs of the clientele we serve.
+Total federal formula fund expenditures (Hatch) for this effort during the reporting period were in excess of \$200,000.
+State appropriated funds, industry, commodity groups and associations, and grants and contracts have been leveraged to several fold to enhance the the federal effort in the total plant variety and germplasm development program.

 Prior economic research reported by the Cattle-Fax organization revealed that a 20-30% decline in the value of beef round and chuck occurred in the 5 years preceding the request for proposals.
 The purpose of this phase of research was to characterize the muscles with the ultimate goal that such knowledge would be communicated to all phases of the beef industry.
 It is our intention that the optimal use of each muscle can be found, thereby returning the optimal value.
-The Food and Agricultural Products Center at Oklahoma State University works toward the development of an outstanding research program emphasizing the chemical or biochemical aspects of further processing of livestock, poultry, and aquatic muscle, as well as other food-producing species for value added products.
+The Food and Agricultural Products Center at Oklahoma State University works toward the development of an outstanding research program emphasizing the chemical or biochemical aspects of further processing of livestock, poultry, and aquatic muscle, as well as other food-producing species for value-added products.
 The Oklahoma Beef Quality Summit was organized and has the objective to teach attendees a part of each segment of the entire beef industry with particular emphasis on conforming to the consumer's requirements.
 Past statistics have indicated that approximately \$100 per head of every slaughtered animal is lost.
 Studying muscle tenderness and developing processing methodology has been shown to reduce this loss to \$25 per head.